Trajan: Conquest of Dacia

 The following winter, Decebalus took the initiative by launching a counter-attack across the Danube further downstream, supported by Sarmatian cavalry, forcing Trajan to come to the aid of the troops in his rearguard.
 The Dacians and their allies were repulsed after two battles in Moesia, at Nicopolis ad Istrum and Adamclisi.
 Trajan's army then advanced further into Dacian territory, and, a year later, forced Decebalus to submit.
 He had to renounce claim to some regions of his kingdom, return runaways from Rome then under his protection (most of them technical experts), and surrender all his war machines.
 Trajan returned to Rome in triumph and was granted the title Dacicus.
 The peace of 102 had returned Decebalus to the condition of more or less harmless client king; however, he soon began to rearm, to again harbour Roman runaways, and to pressure his Western neighbours, the Iazyges Sarmatians, into allying themselves with him.
 Through his efforts to develop an anti-Roman bloc, Decebalus prevented Trajan from treating Dacia as a protectorate instead of an outright conquest.
 In 104, Decebalus devised an attempt on Trajan's life by means of some Roman deserters, a plan that failed.
 Decebalus also took prisoner Trajan's legate Longinus, who eventually poisoned himself while in custody.
-Finally, in 105, Decebalus undertook an invasion of Roman-occupied territory north of the Danube.
+In 105, Decebalus undertook an invasion of Roman-occupied territory north of the Danube.